 What to do instead?

-For rodents, I follow longtime organic farmer Eliot Coleman’s advice and trap year-round in key garden areas and outbuildings, placing my traps (I like the Snap-e brand, shown for ease of setting and lastingness) inside homemade boxes, as in the photos above and below.
+For rodents, I follow longtime organic farmer Eliot Coleman’s advice and trap year-round in key garden areas and outbuildings, placing my traps inside homemade boxes, as in the photos above and below.
+I like the Snap-e brand of trap (affiliate link), shown, for ease of setting and lastingness.
 Get the whole story on the boxes and how to use them.
 The box protects other animals from potentially getting injured, compared to a trap placed out in the open.
 I bait mine with peanut butter, because most of my prey are mice; Coleman uses no bait for trapping voles.
 I get voles, too, even with the bait applied.

 GARDEN DAMAGE ASIDE, I also aggressively trap rodents year round near the house—my own primary habitat!–because white-footed mice, in particular, are a primary vector for Lyme-disease transmission.Ticks that feed on mice are particularly likely to become infected with the spirochete bacterium implicated in Lyme.